Multiple Mechanisms for Emerging Conductance Plateaus in Fractional Quantum Hall States

-(b) Equilibration scenario.--- We consider two possible edge structure combinations, $\{\nu,\nu_i\} = \{ 2/3, 1/3 \}$ or $\{ 2/3(\text{R}), 1/3 \}$.
-Employing the same techniques as for the $1/2$ plateau, we find $G_{D_1}=1/3$ leading to $t=1/2$ for both of these edge structures (\cref{1by3QPC}(b)).
-Again, the equality is due to full charge equilibration.
-For no thermal equilibration we have constant Fano factors while for mixed and full thermal equilibration, the Fano factors acquire a $\sqrt{L_{\text{A}}/l_{\text{eq}}^{\text{th}}}$ contributions (\cref{CCC_Table}) \cite{SM}.
+(b) Equilibration scenario.--- We employ similar technique as for the $1/2$ QPC conductance plateau, thus, full charge equilibration leads to $G_{D_1} = 1/3, t=1/2$ (\cref{1by3QPC}(b)) for two possible edge structures (\cref{CCC_Table}).
+For no thermal equilibration (one edge was analysed in Ref.\ \onlinecite{Kumar2022}) we have constant Fano factors.
+Let us also note that, in this case, Ref.\ \onlinecite{Park2024} pointed out a different situation where at the noise spot, not all the modes reach a common temperature, but rather the QPC mode(s) slowly give up heat to the bulk filling modes mode while travelling around the QPC, leading to length dependent noise.
+Finally, and regardless of the previous statement, for hybrid and full thermal equilibration, we find that the Fano factors acquire a $\sqrt{L_{\text{A}}/l_{\text{eq}}^{\text{th}}}$ contribution (\cref{CCC_Table}) \cite{PhysRevB.101.075308}.

-\textit{Summary and outlook.---} One FQH state may feature different edge modes due to reconstruction.
-Moreover, the modes can be coherent or equilibrated to varying extent.
-We show that different models can give rise to the same QPC conductance plateau but the models can be distinguished based on shot noise.
-We have established our claim by studying the $\nu=2/3$ FQH state, and found that different inequalities among the Fano factors hold for different scenarios.
-Our results include several possible scenarios for the recently observed $e^2/2h$ \cite{Manfra2022,Hirayama2023}, previously observed $e^2/3h$ \cite{Mahalu2009} QPC conductance plateaus in experiments and the means to distinguish between them.
-In addition, we predict a possible $5e^2/9h$ (only in the coherent regime) QPC conductance plateau.
-Our scheme is realizable with the present day experimental abilities.
-The analyses can be extended to other quantum Hall states \cite{SMAD}, graphene quantum Hall, and edge reconstructed $\mathbb{Z}_2$ topological insulators \cite{PhysRevLett.128.186801, PhysRevLett.118.046801, John_2022}.
+\textit{Summary and outlook.---} \SM{We have proposed a new paradigm for the emergence of unorthodox quantized conductance plateaus in the context of bulk fractional quantum Hall QPC devices.
+It relies on the interaction of the bulk and QPC edge modes, which either coherently flow to new renormalized modes or incoherently equilibrate to differing degrees.
+Interestingly, distinct such scenarios may give rise to the same plateau; distinguishing between them requires the use of another unique feature, the inequality of auto- and cross-correlation noise \cite{DCG}.
+As a prototypical example we analyzed the 2/3 state, uncovering several possible scenarios for the recently observed $e^2/2h$ \cite{Manfra2022,Hirayama2023} and $e^2/3h$ \cite{Mahalu2009} plateaus and the means to distinguish between them via shot noise.
+We also predict a possible $5e^2/9h$ unequilibrated plateau.
+Our scheme is realizable with present day experimental facilities, and can be extended to other quantum Hall states \cite{SMAD}, graphene quantum Hall \cite{Pandey2024}, and edge reconstructed $\mathbb{Z}_2$ topological insulators \cite{PhysRevLett.128.186801, PhysRevLett.118.046801, John_2022}.}